Here you can follow the blow-by-blow account of my attempt to transform myself into a (regularly) published author.

 Her books follow the style of the Golden Age of Mystery.
 They are difficult to find, and I'm still trying to determine which 18 feature Inspector Lansing.
 A few have been re-published as British Classics.
 Based on the two I have read, I'd love to find more

-So far, I've only read this one book, but I give it a very high rating for plot, characters, and locations.
+So far, I've only been able to find these two books, but I give them a very high rating for plot, characters, and locations.

 Crossed Skis (1952)